 Sympathetic restoration and conservation can often revitalise a tired or damaged antique, bringing it back to life and preserving it for future generations.

 My approach to restoration seeks to respect the age and character, preserving what makes each piece unique and does not attempt to make it look brand new.
+Some pieces missing key elements can need research to unlock their meaning and find the right solution for their repair which I will always work with the client to discover.

 Replacement of missing appendages